MicrosoftLearning/Microsoft-Copilot-Immersion-Experience-GOV/Instructions/Labs/Gov_Licensed/Task_1.md

 ---
 task:
-    title: 'Task 1: Streamline Data Analysis & Insights with Microsoft 365 Business Chat'
+    title: 'Task 1: Streamline Data Analysis & Insights with Microsoft 365 Copilot Chat'
 ---

-# Task 1: Streamline Data Analysis & Insights with Microsoft 365 Business Chat
+# Task 1: Streamline Data Analysis & Insights with Microsoft 365 Copilot Chat

-In this task, you'll use Microsoft 365 Business Chat (BizChat) to uncover actionable insights from the Office of Personnel Management's Federal Employee Viewpoint Survey.
+In this task, you'll use Microsoft 365 Copilot Chat (Copilot Chat) to uncover actionable insights from the Office of Personnel Management's Federal Employee Viewpoint Survey.
 With the help of Copilot, you’ll identify key agency trends to support informed decision-making and strategic planning.

 ## Prepare your Document